The-R4V3N/DataIntegrity-Security_Project/Detailed_Project_Requirements.md

 ### Communication Handling (`communication.py`)

 - **Serial Protocol Implementation:**
-  - Communication shall be handled via a serial protocol.
+  - Communication shall be handled via a serial protocol with the ESP32.
-  - The design shall allow for the future addition of more protocols.
+  - The design shall allow for the future addition of more protocols if needed.

 - **Request-Response Mechanism:**
-  - The client shall send requests to the server.
+  - The client shall send requests to the server and handle responses.
-  - The server shall respond to the client's requests.
+  - The server shall respond to the client's requests efficiently.
-  - The client shall handle and process responses from the server.
+  - The client shall process and display the responses from the server.

 ### Security Management (`security.py`)

 - **Encryption Protocols:**
-  - The communication shall be secured using HMAC-SHA256, AES-256, and RSA-2048 protocols.
+  - All communications shall be secured using HMAC-SHA256, AES-256, and RSA-2048 encryption protocols.
-  - The design shall permit the addition of more protocols in the future.
+  - The design shall permit the addition of more security protocols in the future if needed.

 - **HMAC-SHA256 Usage:**
-  - All communications shall be hashed using the HMAC-SHA256 protocol.
+  - All communications shall be hashed using the HMAC-SHA256 protocol for integrity.

 - **RSA and AES Key Management:**
-  - The AES-256 key shall be encrypted and decrypted using the RSA-2048 protocol.
+  - AES-256 keys shall be encrypted and decrypted using the RSA-2048 protocol.
+  - The system shall manage the lifecycle of AES-256 and RSA-2048 keys, including generation, distribution, storage, rotation, and revocation.

 - **Key Lifecycle Managment:**
-  - Comprehensive key lifecycle management shall be included for AES-256 and RSA-2048 keys, including key generation, distribution, storage, rotation, and revocation.
-  - AES-256 keys shall be integrated to be randomly generated for each session, not reused across sessions.
+  - AES-256 keys shall be randomly generated for each session and not reused across sessions.
-  - RSA-2048 keys shall be integrated to have a predefined expiration period, renewed upon expiry.
+  - RSA-2048 keys shall have a predefined expiration period and be renewed upon expiry.
-  - Secure storage of keys, with AES keys in volatile memory, RSA keys in secure, non-volatile storage shall be included.
+  - Secure storage of keys shall be implemented, with AES keys stored in volatile memory and RSA keys in secure, non-volatile storage.
   - A defined strategy for key rotation and revocation shall be included.

 - **Session Establishment:**